nicknassar/pumpkinspice-js/README.md

 are small, fast, and safe.

 Pumpkin Spice is a love letter to old school computing, to a time when computing was young and memory was scarce.
-It celebrates the miracle that there can be a high level language on systems with as little as 4k RAM.

 Pumpkin Spice is designed to be very usable by people who are not professional computer programmers.
 It should require skills similar to